Introduction

 to their latest versions

-involves breaking changes and there will be some modifications that needs to be applied to your code manually.
+involves breaking changes and there will be some modifications that need to be applied to your code manually.

 Migration is sometimes confused with Database Migration so we refer to it as a upgrade.